zachlatta/partyhack/README.md

 ## Rules

 * Don't modify other people's code.
-* Don't break things that aren't yours.
+* Verify that everything works as expected before submitting a pull request.